1980 Spanish embassy burning in Guatemala City: Incident

 President Fernando Romeo Lucas García, Guatemala City police chief Germán Chupina Barahona, and Minister of the Interior Donaldo Álvarez Ruiz met in the National Palace.
 Despite pleas by the Spanish ambassador to negotiate, a decision was taken to forcibly expel the group occupying the embassy.
 Shortly before noon, and before the protesters could air their grievances, about 300 armed state agents surrounded the building and cut the electricity, water and telephone lines.
 SWAT police proceeded to occupy the first and third floors of the building over the shouts of the ambassador that they were violating international law in doing so.
 The peasants barricaded themselves, along with the captive embassy staff and the visiting Guatemalan officials, in the ambassador's office on the second floor.

 An order was given to charge the ambassador’s office.
 Police breached the office door and introduced a substance, most likely white phosphorus, which together with the Molotov cocktails ignited a fire.
 Some academics and critics, including David Stoll and Jorge Palmieri, contend that it was the Molotov cocktails alone that started the blaze.
 Exactly how the fire started and who is responsible for it has been the subject of considerable controversy.
+It has also been noted that the action was a violation of international law, for the Ambassador had never granted permission for the police to enter the sovereign territory of the embassy.
 As fire consumed the second floor and the demonstrators and captive staff of the embassy were burned alive, police refused pleas from bystanders to allow firefighters to combat the blaze.
 A total of 37 people died in the fire, including former vice president Eduardo Cáceres, former Minister of Foreign Affairs Adolfo Molina Orantes and activist Vicente Menchú, father of Rigoberta Menchú, a future politician and Nobel Peace Prize-winner.
 Spanish Consul Jaime Ruiz del Árbol also died in the fire, along with other Spanish citizens employed by the embassy.

 Ambassador Cajal y López survived by escaping through a window.
 The only other survivor, demonstrator Gregorio Yujá Xona, suffered third-degree burns.
 Both were sent to Herrera Llerandi Hospital for treatment.
 On February 1, at 7:30 a.m., the police guard at Herrera Llerandi Hospital was withdrawn.
 Shortly thereafter a band of twenty armed men masked with bandanas, widely believed to be plainclothes members of the Judicial Police, entered the hospital and kidnapped Gregorio Yuja Xona.
 He was taken to an unknown location, tortured, and shot dead.
 His body was dumped on the campus of the University of San Carlos.
 Around his neck was a placard with a note that read "Brought to Justice for Being a Terrorist" and "The Ambassador will be next."
 Ambassador Cajal y López escaped the hospital with the assistance of other members of the diplomatic corps and eventually fled the country.